Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 multipass exec instance-name -- sudo apt update

-The uses of Multipass
+The Uses of Multipass

 Multipass is useful from a development standpoint, because you can quickly test code on different versions of Ubuntu.
 However, it also has other great uses.

-Run Linux GUI applications on macOS
+Run Linux GUI Applications on macOS

 You can use XQuartz to display Linux GUI applications on macOS.
 To do this, you will have to set XQuartz to Allow connections from network clients .
-Once completed, you can install the application whose GUI you want to see in a Multipass instance.
+Once completed, you can install the application whose GUI you may need to see in a Multipass instance.
 You can then ask Multipass to open the application by pointing it at the computer's IP address.

 Run Pi-Hole